Animal Science Seminar Series

 Tuesday 3rd October, 2017.

-Range use by laying hens is associated with better animal welfare due to the access to a more natural environment and more chances to do natural behaviors which leads to better leg bone development, fewer gait problems and reduced risk of feather pecking.
+Range use by laying hens is associated with better animal welfare due to the access to a more natural environment and more chances to do natural behaviours which leads to better leg bone development, fewer gait problems and reduced risk of feather pecking.
 However, obtaining good flock uniformity of body weight in a free-range system may be challenging due to the inherent variation in range use of individual hens.
 Flock uniformity of body weight in free-range laying hens is important to increase the egg laying performance and profitability of commercial egg production.
 In commercial farms, access to the range has accentuated the problem of maintaining a highly uniform body weight in a flock.
 This seminar will focus on a study conducted to determine the influence of range use on body weight and flock uniformity by tracking individual hens using Radio frequency identification tags. .

 Tuesday 3rd October, 2017.